Probing gravity with non-linear clustering in redshift space: Conclusions

 \item{Even for ideal all-sky galaxy surveys, the widely used $E_G$ estimator is unable to clearly distinguish between the currently viable, \emph{e.g.}, F5 and GR, gravity theories (see section \ref{sec:egresults}).
 This is mainly due to three reasons.
 First, the fact that our simulation only has one realization which can add a noise term affecting cosmic variance and stochastic components from the simulation associated to the galaxy assignment step.
 Secondly, the degeneracies between perturbative and cosmological parameters of current state-of-the-art non-linear models for galaxy clustering in redshift space (such as VDG or EFT), that bias the linear growth rate estimation at the low scales and redshifts explored.
 As shown in appendix \ref{annex:degeneracies} these degeneracies seem to be subdominant since we can recover the fiducial values at 1$\sigma$ using theoretical data vectors with our pipeline.
 Lastly, the fact that such perturbative models can not accurately model RSD clustering on small-enough scales (typically $<10 \ \rm{Mpc/h}$) where most of the constraining power resides.}

 \item{We have proposed a simple null-test, based on the correlation function multipoles, to quantify the optimal detection level for deviations with respect to standard gravity, that we illustrate for the working example of the F5 model.
-We find that detection levels at about $4\, \sigma$ significance can be reached for all the low-redshift (lens) samples we have used.
+We find indicative detection levels of about 4$\sigma$ for all the low-redshift samples considered.
+However, these values should be interpreted with caution, as they do not account for uncertainties in the inverse covariance estimation and are based on a single galaxy mock realization.
+As such, they should be regarded as relative measures of the information content rather than as robust survey-level forecasts.
 This result holds when using either a purely data-based approach or a model-dependent one (see section \ref{sec:nulltest}).}

 \end{itemize}